ermcconihe/pHigment/README.md

 1. Put the glass jar on the scale and hit the zero (tare) button to set the scale to zero
 2. Measure out 100g of water into the jar
 3. Measure out the rest of the ingredients as follows, mixing with the spoon inbetween (make sure the spoon is clean each time):
-   -  0.25 grams red cabbage powder onto tracing paper, and pour it into the jar
+   -  0.25 grams of red cabbage powder onto tracing paper, and pour it into the jar
-   -  0.1 grams titanium dioxide onto tracing paper, and pour it into the jar
+   -  0.1 grams of titanium dioxide onto tracing paper, and pour it into the jar
    -  2.5 grams of sunflower oil into a boat, and pour it into the jar
    -  5 grams of glycerine into a boat, and pour it straight into jar
 4. The 3 grams of sodium alginate should be measured into a boat and then added slowly to the jar while mixing with the immersion blender